N

 related species.
 An article in Boissiera says he stayed at

-Cannes from 1880 to 1888 and studied orchids with Paul Bergom (ref.
+Cannes from 1880 to 1888 and studied orchids with Paul Bergom.
+He was a member of the Société botanique de France.

-- napen'sis: of or from the Napa Valley region (ref.
-Amorpha californica
+napen'sis: of or from the Napa Valley region.

-- Narcis'sus: named after the handsome son of the river god Cephissus
+Narcis'sus: named for the handsome son of the river god Cephissus

 and the nymph Liriope, who was so entranced by his own beauty that